Solid wood construction

 The best acoustic guitars in the world use solid tone woods – it’s as simple as that.
 If you want the highest quality sound solid woods cure as they age giving them a better sound year after year.
 The main advantage of solid wood is that it is far more resonant and thus has a far better tone.
 The other advantage is durability.
 You want your guitar to last.
 A solid wood guitar will better handle the normal dings and scratches that result from long-time use.

 Genuine Fishman Electronics

-The #1 rated electronics systems used on acoustic guitars today.
+The industry leader in pickups for acoustic and electric instruments today.
 Our acoustic electric models allow you to plug into an amplifier or PA system and play them like full electrics essentially giving you two guitars in one.
 Unplugged they sound exactly like our full acoustics so there’s no acoustic sound loss.
 They also have built in auto tuners that tune your guitar in a fraction of the time it takes using conventional tuning methods.
 Our touring artists appreciate this as it saves time on stage and for beginning players the auto tuners actually train your ear so you develop a perfect sense of pitch.